Everything You Need to Know About Confessions of Judgment

 You immediately call your bank or merchant processor to find out what is happening.
-You learn that your merchant cash advance lender took all of your money after thy showed your bank a court executed judgment against you and your business.
+You learn that your credit company took all of your money after thy showed your bank a court executed judgment against you and your business.

 How is this possible if you received no notice of any court hearing?

-A Judge has signed off on your Confession of Judgment which converts it to an actual Court Ordered Judgment allowing the MCA lender to seize your assets without any notice to you, no hearing, and in the absence of normal due process of law.
+A judge has signed off on your Confession of Judgment which converts it to an actual Court Ordered Judgment allowing the MCA lender to seize your assets without any notice to you, no hearing, and in the absence of the normal due process of law.

 A Confession of Judgment or COJ, is a written statement, signed and verified by the defendant under oath.
 The papers are submitted to the clerk of the court for entry.
 It may be entered in any court having jurisdiction for the amount involved.
 The judge then signs a judgment which specifies the principal due, interest accrued, and costs incurred.

-Once executed, a COJ may be kept by the plaintiff and not utilized or filed with the court if certain specified payments are made and then returned to the defendant, unfiled, once all payments are completed.
+Once executed, a Confession of Judgement may be kept by the plaintiff and not utilized or filed with the court if certain specified payments are made and then returned to the defendant, unfiled, once all payments are completed.

 If payments are not made as agreed or there is some other form of default that the MCA lender feels may have occurred, the attorney for that MCA lender can obtain an immediate judgment once filed in the courts.
 This will allow a plaintiff to use all the tools for collection of judgment available as if a full trial had occurred, including writs of execution, attachment of wages and assets, garnishments and levy.